 For other business owners, it’s an annual dip, where business inquiries drop off and staff and customers turn their attention to holidays and the new year.

-Either way, the year-end is a good point to take stock of your business and make some plans for the 12 months ahead.
+Either way, this is a good point to take stock of your business and make some plans for the 12 months ahead.
 In this article, we’ll give you some ideas to help you do just that.

 - Why entrepreneurs should stop and reflect